Bbnesheim/move-coaching/BRAND_GUIDE.md

 - Use this section to visually break up the page and show that the method is enjoyable and sustainable, not a rigid diet.
 - Avoid glorifying ultra-low calorie counts; focus on satiety, family-friendliness, and flexibility.

-### 9.5 Founder & team presentation
+### 9.5 Founder presentation (Aline)

-- Mirror the strength of well-structured About + Team pages by dedicating sections to Aline’s story and any supporting coaches/experts.
-- For Aline:
+- Make Aline’s story a core part of the site experience.
 - Use a section structure similar to strong “I tried everything”-style stories: past struggle → turning point → process → current mission.
-  - Include at least one strong pull-quote that encapsulates her philosophy (e.g., “I never focused on setting a weight loss goal, I just wanted to be healthy and feel good in my body.”).
+- Include at least one strong pull-quote that encapsulates her philosophy.
-- For team/coaches (if applicable):
-  - Provide short bios with qualifications, location, and a 2–4 sentence personal story tying their expertise to MOVE’s mission.
-  - Use consistent patterns for headings (Coach name) and subheadings (credentials) as seen on strong coaching team pages.
-  - Include accessible, descriptive alt text for headshots (e.g., “Headshot of [name], MOVE coach”).

 ### 9.6 CTAs, flows, and forms